pspiagicw/pspiagicw/README.md

 |_|       |_|            |___/

- I am pspiagicw, and yes this README is inside a code block, cause I feel text is the best form of communication.
+ I am pspiagicw, and yes this entire README is rendered in ASCII, cause I feel text is the best form of communication.

  If you didn't already guess, I like terminals and systems programming.

- I work as a Compiler Engineer and that's where most of my passion pours into.
+ I work as a compiler engineer and that's where most of my passion pours into.

- Some projects, you might find useful (They should be pinned or recommended automatically).
+ Here are some projects I developed for personal use,  you might find useful (They should be pinned or recommended automatically).

  //==========[]=================================================================\\
  || Projects ||                           Description                           ||